Clarify, def. 1. To make (an idea, statement, etc.) clear or intelligible; to be free from ambiguity. Dictionary.com

 - Whole room calorimetry

 Recently a new portable device has come to market that can measure you metabolic rate, it’s called the Breeze.
-There is at least one study comparing it to a Douglas Bag and it was found to have very similar results (Xian et al 2015, check on conflict of interest aspect).
+There is at least one study comparing it to a Douglas Bag and it was found to have very similar results (Xian et al 2015).
 Therefore, it is likely to give a person a relatively accurate measurement of BMR.

 - Skeletal muscle tissue, think biceps, burns a small amount of calories a day, and increasing the amount of muscle is difficult.
 Therefore, increasing overall metabolic rate, to any meaningful amount, is unlikely for most people.